paigen11/movie-demo-3/README.md

 ## Project Details

 This is the third demo created for the conference talk: "Responsive Web Design with ReactJS."
-It demonstrates how to create a responsive movie database website using the NPM package [React Socks](https://www.npmjs.com/package/react-socks), a package that enables easy switching of React components based on browser-size breakpoints.
+It demonstrates how to create a responsive ReactJS movie database website using the NPM package [React Socks](https://www.npmjs.com/package/react-socks), a package that enables easy switching of React components based on browser-size breakpoints.

 ## Technologies of Note Powering This App